H0j3n/EzpzSharepoint/README.md

 ### Disclaimer

+This is my note taking on Sharepoint .
 Every information in here is a collection from all of the references.
-Anything related to Sharepoint will be updated in here.
+Anything news related to Sharepoint will be updated in here.

 ### Information